QuTech-Delft/qoala-sim/README.md

 Or, one might create multiple processing nodes and connect them in a certain way, and also provides many quantum network applications as input for these, in order to test different scheduling techniques.

-A typical usage of the Qoala Simulator is a Python script (or collection of Python scripts) that contain code for setting up a simulation and then running it.
+A typical way this package is used is in the form of a Python script that contains code for setting up a simulation and then running it.
-These scripts hence `import` from the `qoala` package the objects and functions that are required for whatever simulation is desired.
+Such a script hence `import`s from the `qoala` package the objects and functions that are required for whatever simulation is desired.

 See the `examples` directory for examples.